 Some people who cannot get a tilt table test, instead try the NASA Lean Test (a “poor man’s tilt table test”).
 It does not require special equipment and any doctor can do it if they are willing.
 Some people have had success printing out the form and instructions, bringing it to their doctor, and requesting a special appointment to perform the test.

 The CPET is a cardiopulmonary exercise test that is used sometimes used to document impairments in people with Myalgic Encephalomyelitis or Chronic Fatigue Syndrome.
 The CPET test is used by some people in disability claims.
 Sometimes this works out great, and sometimes people have regrets.
 There are two kinds of CPETS (one day and two day) and they are very different.
 Learn more about the pros and cons of the CPET.

 There are several different types of brain scans people have found helpful in documenting ME and related conditions: SPECT and xenon SPECT scans of the brain, MRI scans of the brain, PET scans of the brain and EEG/QEEG brain maps.
 The Hummingbird Foundation Testing for ME explains each of these tests.
 You can read the short explanations or the long explanations.
 In some cases, MRIs may be useful though these do not always show results.
 Some of our readers report that Functional MRIs were more helpful.

 There is no specific blood test that is universally recognized as accurately measuring CFS or ME.
-However, the links at the bottom of this page include blood tests and other types of medical tests that some patients and doctors have found helpful.
-EBV blood work is a common one.
+However, the links at the bottom of this page include many blood tests and other types of medical tests that some patients and doctors have found helpful.